Key Partnerships | Event Photos | Advocacy Tools | Resources

 Free Educational Toolkit on Global Immunizations

 The AAP has partnered with the Shot@Life campaign to offer free educational toolkits for pediatricians interested in addressing global immunizations in their local practices.
 Resources include promotional Shot@Life materials for the office (ie, shirts, pens, posters) and educational resources (ie, informational cards for parents/patients and talking points on global immunizations).
-Toolkits will be available in April 2014!
+Order materials today!

 The CampaignThe United Nations Foundation’s new Shot@Life campaign focuses on educating, connecting and empowering Americans to champion vaccines as one of the most cost-effective ways to save children’s lives in developing countries.
 The campaign, which seeks to mobilize the US public, members of Congress, and civil society partners, emphasizes that a child’s life can be saved every 20 seconds by expanding access to vaccines.
 The United Nations Foundation's Shot@Life campaign aims to decrease vaccine-preventable childhood deaths and give children a shot at a healthy life.